Want to lose weight, tone your muscles and feel better? All you have to do is get going and start walking.

 Considering Singapore’s tropical climate, it is wise to perform any outdoor physical activity when the sun is less intense.
 It is advisable to wear a hat and SPF 30+ sunscreen lotion even on cloudy days, and to reapply sunscreen regularly.
 Make sure you drink plenty of fluids to avoid dehydration.

-In addition, Sport Singapore recommends that all individuals who plan to become more physically active complete a Physical Activity Readiness Questionnaire (PAR-Q).
-The PAR-Q will tell you if you should seek your doctor's advice before proceeding with the exercise.
+The PAR-Q will tell you if you should seek your doctor's advice before proceeding with any exercise.
 If you are still unsure, consult a physiotherapist to obtain an individualised training program.

 Ref: Q15